alvarorichard/MiJIT/README.md

 ## License

-This project is open source.
-Check the LICENSE file for details.
+This project is open source. under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing